IWAMA Final Publication

 - Audit concept for smart sludge management | read more

 The aim of developed and tested sludge audit concept is to give operators an opportunity to perform self-auditing in their WWTPs to enhance the sludge treatment process and find possible deficiencies (e.g. wrong operating parameters).
 The detailed content of the sludge audit steps will be evolved in the process of performing the smart sludge management audits at the IWAMA partner plants.
 High-quality audit concept, which considers technological and regional peculiarities, gives opportunity to perform sludge audits during the project and after the project closure.

-The pilot concept for Tartu WWTP is to use deammonification reactor or reactors (nitritation and anammox) with aeration to treat reject water from sludge anaerobic treatment.
-The aim of the pilot is to use a relatively easy and non-patented solution for the start-up of reject water deammonification that could be duplicated in similar large-scale WWTPs with sludge stabilization via anaerobic treatment.
-In the frame of the IWAMA project, the start-up of the reject water deammonification will be performed in a full-scale pilot reactor.
+The pilot concept for Tartu WWTP involves a reject-water deammonification system.
+The pilot applies a relatively easy and non-patented solution that could be duplicated in similar large-scale WWTPs with sludge stabilization via anaerobic treatment.
 The demonstration of low-cost, inoculum-independent startup of the sludge water deammonification process in Tartu WWTP provides a good demonstration for integration and improvement of nitrogen removal in other bigger wastewater treatment plants.

 - Pilot investment: Energy-efficient sludge drying in Jurmala wastewater treatment plant (LV) | read more